vesper-framework/vesper/docs/javascript/validators.md

 > This guide is for JavaScript users.
 TypeScript version is [here](../typescript/validators.md).

 Any input data must be validated.
-In GraphQL all input data is exposed through `args` and Scepter provides you a way to validate `args` objects.
+In GraphQL all input data is exposed through `args` and Vesper provides you a way to validate `args` objects.

 First, create a validator: